makerdao/community/governance/polls/Atlas Rate System Implementation Adjustments - February 19, 2024.md

 ## Review

+To move forward toward automation in the [new exposure model](https://forum.makerdao.com/t/atlas-rate-system-for-stability-fee-research-introduction-to-exposure-based-model/23239), BA Labs has decided to transition from spreadsheet-based modeling to Python-based modeling.
+To do so, some minor adjustments have to be implemented to make the model more precise.

+The adjustments include:

+- Making the exposure series continuous.
+- Modifying the KFb meta-parameter to be the sum of the previously calculated KFa and KFb.
+- Increasing the model's sensitivity to 0.01% exposures.

-The community can vote in this poll to express support or opposition to the following changes:
+To implement the aforementioned adjustments, the community is invited to vote in this poll to express support or opposition to the following changes:

 - [MIP104: Stability Scope Bounded Mutable Alignment Artifact](https://mips.makerdao.com/mips/details/MIP104#0-the-stability-scope) will be edited to incorporate the following parameter changes:
   - Increase the ETH KFa factor by 5.48625% from 0.01375% to **5.5%**.